jeongcm/mq-connector/README.md

-# nexclipper-mqcomm
+# mqcomm

-This is a RabbitMQ communicator between RabbitMQ and services - to populate K8s resources, P8s alert rules and metrics to the database. it requires the configurations of RabbitMQ queues for alert, resource, metrics as well as APIs for these.
+This is a RabbitMQ connector between RabbitMQ and services - to populate K8s resources, P8s alert rules and metrics to the database. it requires the configurations of RabbitMQ queues for alert, resource, metrics as well as APIs for these.

 Here is a sample .env files